wvirany/blog/content/posts/gaussian/index.md

 F(\omega) = \frac{1}{\sqrt{\pi}} \exp \left( - \frac{\sigma^2\omega^2}{2} - \mu i\omega \right) \underbrace{\int_{-\infty}^\infty\exp \Biggl\\{ - \left( u + \sqrt{\frac{\sigma^2}{2}}i\omega \right)^2 \Biggr\\} du}_I.
 $$

 So, we'd like to evaluate the integral above, which I'll denote $I$.
-To do so, I'll use a method from complex analysis known as contour integration (see the [references](#references) for a resource on contour integration).[^fn6] Consider the following contour in the complex plane, which I'll denote $C$:
+To do so, I'll use a method from complex analysis known as contour integration.
+However, I'll point out that, while fascinating, this is just a method of integration for those who are curious; it is not the primary focus of my blog, which is to better understand the Gaussian distribution (skip to the [result](#19)).

+Proceeding with the integral, consider the following contour in the complex plane, which I'll denote $C$:

 <div id="fig3" class="figure">
    <img src="figures/rectangular_contour.svg" alt="rectangular_contour.svg" style="width:80%; margin-left:15%;">